War in the Sahel: Burkina Faso

-The insurgency in the Sahel spread to Burkina Faso in 2015, beginning with a attack on a gendarmerie by alleged Boko Haram members.
-In 2016, the amount of attacks spiked after a new group, Ansarul Islam was founded by imam Ibrahim Malam Dicko.
+The insurgency in the Sahel spread to Burkina Faso in 2015, beginning with an attack on a gendarme by alleged Boko Haram members.
+In 2016, the amount of attacks spiked after a new group, Ansarul Islam, was founded by imam Ibrahim Malam Dicko.

-In 2022, the insurgency in Burkina Faso has begun to spread to neighboring countries of Benin and Togo.
+Since 2021, the insurgency in Burkina Faso has begun to spread to neighboring countries of Ivory Coast, Ghana, Benin and Togo.
 On 8 February 2022, insurgents attacked the W National Park in Benin, killing nine people.
 On 11 May 2022, militants crossed the border into Togo and killed eight soldiers.